Tobacco production in the Philippines: Types

 Native tobacco is grown in Region 1, Region 2 (Cagayan, Isabela, Quirino, and Nueva Vizcaya), the Visayan provinces of Cebu, Iloilo, Capiz, Leyte, and Negros Oriental, and the Mindanao provinces of Maguindanao, Zamboanga del Sur, Bukidnon, Misamis Ortiental, and North Cotabato.

 Tobacco season varies depending on the type and region.
 In Luzon where Virginia is grown, the season starts around October until May.
 Burley and Native season starts around mid-November and until June (Burley) and July (Native).
 In the Visayas where Native is grown, the season starts from March to August/September.
 In Mindanao, Native tobacco season is from April/May until October/November.
 To cure the leaves, traditional tobacco farmers use either air-curing or fire-curing methods, while others use the flue-curing method.

-Volume of production and Pricing
+Volume of production and pricing

 According to the National Tobacco Administration's 2019 report, the tobacco production for each type is as follows: Virginia with 21,322,878.67 Kg or 45.79% of the total volume, Native with 11,632,507.16 Kg or 24.98% of the total, and Burley with 13,616,289.23 Kg or 29.24% of the total volume.

+In 2021, tobacco production had a decrease of 6% (46.28 million kilos), lower than the 2020 output which was at 49.17 million kilos.
+A total of 26, 628 hectares were planted with tobacco during these crop years, mostly in seven major tobacco-producing provinces.